Erasmus+ for staff

 When is the deadline?

-We have £60k to spend on University of Salford staff between now and May 2023!
-The deadline for applications is Friday 25 February 2022.
-Placements should ideally take place before May 2023.
+We have around £60k to spend on University of Salford staff between now and May 2023!
+The deadline for applications is Monday 19 December 2022.

 Erasmus+ funding is available to help members of staff develop their skills in schools, universities, colleges and adult education environments around Europe through job shadowing, teaching and training activities.
 It’s a great way to learn new ideas and practices from a different education system, and it also gives you the chance to build a relationship with the institution you visit.

 Teaching activities can take place at an HEI (Higher Education Institution) holding an Erasmus Charter for Higher Education accreditation, as well as an Inter-Institutional Agreement with our University.
 Please see our list of partners.